 Vice President, Field Operations

 Greg Sellers is a solar energy executive who has led industry efforts to increase quality and expedite the development of residential solar installations.
 Greg pioneered the development of residential solar inspections, founding and leading Burnham Energy, a company that inspected more than 2,500 systems in 31 states.
 He has spoken at major solar conferences, and is a founding member of SolarTech, an industry consortium seeking to resolve barriers to the adoption of solar energy.
 Prior to his work in the solar industry, Greg served as a public policy consultant for a wide range of public and private sector clients.
 He has a graduate degree in public policy from California State University Monterey Bay and the Panetta Institute, where he was named Panetta Institute fellow to the Academy of Achievement.
 Greg was elected and served three terms as City Councilmember in the Silicon Valley community of Morgan Hill, California.

 Vice President, Finance, and Corporate Controller

 Shawn brings a wealth of renewable energy transaction experience to CPF.
 He joined CPF in 2012 as corporate controller and has been instrumental in CPF’s expansive growth.
-Prior to joining Clean Power Finance, Shawn was a Director in KPMG’s Transaction Services practice, where he led a group that focused on providing accounting advice to clients in the renewable energy sector, including utility-scale, commercial and residential solar.
+Prior to joining CPF, Shawn was a Director at KPMG where he led a consulting practice that focused on renewable energy.
+Shawn has advised numerous project sponsors and investors on renewable energy transactions, including utility-scale, commercial and residential solar projects.
 Shawn was also a member of KPMG’s National Office.
 He is a frequent speaker at industry conferences, including Edison Electric Institute and ELFA events.
 Shawn holds a BA from the University of California, Santa Barbara, and is a CPA.